mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

   the failover scenario will be the same as with the current HA architecture, with the difference that the services will just retry to re-connect indefinitely.

+* Previously with the HA template every service would be monitored and managed by pacemaker.
+With the split between openstack services being managed by systemd and "core" services managed by pacemaker, the operator needs to know which service to monitor with which command.

 Performance Impact
 ------------------